Food poisoning remains persistent problem, US report finds

 The National Chicken Council says the industry has been working to bring down contamination rates, including through germ-killing solutions sprayed on raw chicken during processing, improved sanitation and increased use of vaccines.
 But the group says the bacteria are endemic in chickens and that eliminating them is difficult.

 The CDC report also notes produce is a major source of food poisoning, citing recent E. coli outbreaks tied to romaine lettuce.
-The agency said outbreaks tied to produce also contributed to a big jump in infections from a parasite called cyclospora .
+It said outbreaks tied to produce also contributed to a big jump in infections from a parasite called cyclospora .

 The Food and Drug Administration, which oversees fruits and vegetables, said in a statement that a recently developed test is helping it detect the parasite in produce.
 The agency is also implementing new regulations for produce, though food safety experts note the inherent risk with fruits and vegetables that are grown in open fields and eaten raw.